2016–17 I liga

 The 2016–17 I liga (currently named Nice I liga due to sponsorship reasons) was the 9th season of the Polish I liga under its current title, and the 69th season of the second highest division in the Polish football league system since its establishment in 1949.
 The league is operated by the Polish Football Association (PZPN).
 The league is contested by 18 teams.
 The regular season was played in a round-robin tournament.
 The season began on 29 July 2016, and concluded on 4 June 2017.
 After the 19th matchday the league will be on winter break between 28 November 2016 and 2 March 2017.

-According to the competition rules, all clubs are required to field at least one youth player (born on 1996 or later and Polish or trained in Poland) in every game (except for the times when the only youth player on the roster is sent off or unable to continue playing).
+According to the competition rules, all clubs are required to field at least one youth player (born in 1996 or later and Polish or trained in Poland) in every game (except for the times when the only youth player on the roster is sent off or unable to continue playing).